Investment Banking Hours: Will “Protected Weekends” Save You, or Will You Still Toil Away for 80-100 Hours per Week?

-When bankers talk about “their hours,” they mean their time in the office regardless of whether or not they are doing real work.
+When bankers talk about “their hours,” they mean their time in the office regardless of what they are doing there.

-For example, if a banker “goes to work” from 9 AM to 2 AM, that’s 17 hours in the office.
+For example, if a banker is at work from 9 AM to 2 AM, that’s 17 hours in the office.

-But was he/she working or doing productive work that entire time?
+But was he/she doing productive work that entire time?